Bicester: Later history

-The Lord of the Manor of Market End was the 1st Earl of Derby Sir Thomas Stanley, who had married Lady Margaret Beaufort, mother of Henry VII.
-Sir Thomas placed the crown on the head of the new King Henry VII at the Battle of Bosworth, as the step-father of Henry VII he was granted many manors.
-In his will of 1593, the 4th Earl of Derby, Sir Henry Stanley, bequeathed the manor to his second son Sir William Stanley of Lathom, Lancashire.
-Fate made William the 6th Earl of Derby in 1594 when his older brother Ferdinando, the 5th Earl, mysteriously died.
+The lord of the manor of Market End was the 1st Earl of Derby Sir Thomas Stanley, who had married Lady Margaret Beaufort, mother of Henry VII.
+Sir Thomas placed the crown on the head of the new King Henry VII at the Battle of Bosworth, and as the step-father of Henry VII he was granted many manors.
+In his 1593 will, the 4th Earl of Derby, Sir Henry Stanley, bequeathed the manor to his second son Sir William Stanley of Lathom, Lancashire.
+William became the 6th Earl of Derby in 1594 when his older brother Ferdinando, the 5th Earl, mysteriously died.
 In 1597, the 6th Earl sold a 9,999-year lease to 31 principal tenants.
 This in effect gave the manorial rights to the leaseholders, 'purchased for the benefit of those inhabitants or others who might hereafter obtain parts of the demesne'.
-The leaseholders elected a bailiff to receive the profits from the bailiwick, mainly from the administration of the market and distribute them to the shareholders.
+The leaseholders elected a bailiff to receive the profits from the bailiwick, mainly from the administration of the market, and distribute them to the shareholders.
 From the bailiff's title the arrangement became known as the Bailiwick of Bicester Market End.
 By 1752, all of the original leases were in the hands of ten men, who leased the bailiwick control of the market to two local tradesmen.

 A fire in 1724 had destroyed the buildings on the eastern side of Water Lane.
 A Nonconformist congregation was able to acquire a site that had formerly been the tail of a long plot occupied at the other end by the King's Arms.
-Their chapel built in 1728 was 'surrounded by a burying ground and ornamented with trees.
+Their chapel built in 1728 was 'surrounded by a burying ground and ornamented with trees'.
 At the southern and downstream end of Water Lane, there were problems of pollution from animal dung from livery stables on the edge of town associated with the London traffic.

 Edward Hemins was running a bell-foundry in Bicester by 1728 and remained in business until at least 1743.
 At least 19 of his church bells are known to survive, including some of those in the parishes of Ambrosden, Bletchingdon, Piddington and Wootton in Oxfordshire and Culworth in Northamptonshire.